Skip to main content

 Un-agented GN writers and author-illustrators

-Please note the menu options: Middle Grade for middle grade graphic novel and hybrid pitches; Graphic PBs for comic-style picture books; and Early/Chapter GNs for early reader/chapter book graphic novels.
+Please note the menu options: Graphic Picture Books (GPB) for comic-style picture books; Early Reader/Chapter Books (ER/CB) for early reader/chapter book graphic novels; Middle Grade (MG) for middle grade graphic novel and hybrid pitches; and Young Adult (YA) for young adult graphic novels.
 Visit the section of the age category that corresponds with your pitch to find the details on how to post your pitches.

 01